getNamedChannelData hangs when asked for a date before start of folder

 I've attached a test case

-#1 Updated by Marc Mengel almost 5 years ago
+#1 Updated by Marc Mengel over 5 years ago

 This sounds like a bug that was fixed a while ago in the ifbeam client code;